The Power of Partnership

 With a committed, talented, diverse board of directors, the power of this village propelled our organization.
 We incorporated in July 2019 and obtained our 501 (c)3 in March of 2020 – right as the pandemic was shutting down everything.

 It was at this time that aspirations met reality.
 We entered a winter season as our plans to launch lay dormant during the pandemic.
 But while seeds are dormant in the winter, they are preparing to blossom in the spring – and so it was with Seasons Village.
 We used the pandemic years to fine tune our program and continue our research on best practices which led us to incorporate a two-generational approach into our model.
 Through the generosity of the community, Seasons Village grew financially stable and ready for growth.
 With the donation of a house at 508 Sunnybrook Road, Seasons Village now has a “home”.
 Seasons Village entered our “spring” as we launched our pilot program in June of 2022 and began partnering with single moms.
 Seasons Village and our moms grew together, and our Pathways to Prosperity Program benefited by their input.
 Our mothers blossomed, grew, and their hard work produced fruit.
 At the end of 2022, we hired a Program Director, Lakeisha George, MSW, LCSWA.
-Under her skilled leadership, we are recruiting our first full length cohort of single mothers for our 30-month Pathways to Prosperity program to begin in March 2023.
+Under her leadership, Seasons Village grew our program and began partnering with two cohorts of single mothers in our 30-month Pathways to Prosperity program in 2023.
+We look forward to partnering with additional mothers and their children in 2024.

 Seasons Village is in our growth season and invites you to join us in supporting thriving families which lead to thriving communities.
 We are all in this together – it truly takes a village.